Upcoming Events See Full Calendar »

 Additional Technology Training

-Georgia State faculty, staff, and students can enroll in a wide breadth of technology training from the CII for free, as well as take advantage of lynda.com and Skillsoft (eTraining) online learning libraries.
+Georgia State faculty, staff, and students can enroll in a wide variety of technology training from the CII for free, as well as take advantage of lynda.com and Skillsoft (eTraining) online learning libraries.